PrincetonUniversity/hpc_beginning_workshop/README.md

 ## Prerequisites

+For this workshop, users must have an account on the Adroit cluster, and they should confirm that they can SSH into Adroit *at least 48 hours beforehand*.
+Details on set-up can be found in [this guide](https://researchcomputing.princeton.edu/learn/workshops-live-training/hardware-and-software-requirements-picscie-workshops).

 This workshop assumes that you have some knowledge of Linux and the Bash command line.
 To learn these skills see [this guide](https://github.com/gabeclass/introlinux).

 In particular, it's helpful to be able to edit basic files on a Linux system (such as Adroit).
 A simple text editor for this purpose found on almost all Linux systems is [nano](https://www.nano-editor.org/).